- Access the Cochrane Handbook for Systematic Reviews of Interventions

 To cite the print edition of the Handbook, please use:

 Higgins JPT, Thomas J, Chandler J, Cumpston M, Li T, Page MJ, Welch VA (editors).
 Cochrane Handbook for Systematic Reviews of Interventions.
 2nd Edition.
 Chichester (UK): John Wiley & Sons, 2019.

 Details of how to cite individual chapters in either of these versions are available in each chapter.

 Academic or other non-commercial re-use of Handbook material

-To request permission to re-use material from the Handbook for academic and non-commercial purposes, please fill in this short webform.
+If you intend to reproduce material from the Handbook using screenshots, including exact figures or tables from the Handbook or including lengthy direct quotations (more than 5 lines of text), then please fill in this form to request permission to re-use material from the Handbook.
 This will be sent to the Cochrane Support team who will notify Julian Higgins or James Thomas, the Handbook Senior Editors, as appropriate.
 If approved, these requests will be granted free of charge on condition that the source is acknowledged.

 Commercial re-use of Handbook material

 Commercial re-use includes any use of the Handbook that will be used in a product for which there is a monetary fee, and/or where it is associated in any way with any product or service.
 For all enquiries related to the commercial re-use of Handbook material please contact Wiley Global Permissions, John Wiley & Sons, Ltd.